Note: This blog has been updated since it was originally published in August 2019 to include information about 8kun, 8chan's successor site.

-Launched in 2013, 8chan was an imageboard site similar in structure to 4chan.
+Launched in 2013, 8chan was an imageboard or "chan" site similar in structure to 4chan.
 The site was shut down in August 2019 after being used to share manifestos linked to three mass shootings in the United States and New Zealand.

 8chan was originally built as a discussion platform to circumvent what it’s creator, Fredrick Brennan, perceived as the Internet’s “loss of free speech.”
-8chan is affiliated with hate-groups (such as neonazis, alt-righters, and misogynists) and illegal activities.
+8chan is affiliated with hate-groups (such as neo-nazis, alt-righters, and misogynists) and illegal activities.

 The site gained traction after the popular imageboard site 4chan banned posts affiliated with Gamergate (a widespread harassment campaign against women and progressivism in the gaming community).

-HOW DO PEOPLE USE 8CHAN?
+HOW DID PEOPLE USE 8CHAN?

-EXAMPLES OF SITE ACTIVITY INCLUDE:
+EXAMPLES OF SITE ACTIVITY INCLUDED:

 Conspiracy theories and harmful activism.
-8chan has hosted discussions on conspiracy theories, such as deep state theories associated with QAnon, and the Pizzagate conspiracy targeting democrats in the 2016 U.S. Presidential election.
+8chan hosted discussions on conspiracy theories, such as deep state theories associated with QAnon, and the Pizzagate conspiracy targeting democrats in the 2016 U.S. Presidential election.

 - Bethel Park Highschool: An 18-year-old was arrested and charged after threatening on 8chan to carry out a mass shooting at Bethel Park Highschool in March 2019.

 - Christchurch Mosque Shootings: Brenton Tarrant posted links to a 74-page manifesto and a livestream of the attack on 8chan before killing 51 individuals at two mosques in Christchurch, New Zealand on March 15, 2019.